-There are many initiatives, programs, evaluations, and data available for use in identification, placement, and program planning for students, including ELs, who struggle with dyslexia.
+There are many initiatives, programs, evaluations, and data available for use in identification, placement, and program planning for students, including emergent bilingual students, who struggle with dyslexia.
 Evaluation and ongoing progress monitoring are key components that must be considered by trained personnel.